 There is no strike applied to your account when this happens.
 You can fix any issues and submit an appeal to have the video reviewed again directly from your Video Manager.
 See below for steps on how to submit an appeal.

 How can I fix this?

-- Remove any unrelated or misleading tags from the "Description" and "Tag" sections of your video.
+- Has unrelated or misleading tags from the 'Description' and 'Tag' sections of your video.
 Learn more in our article about metadata best practices.

 - Has been uploaded by an unverified third-party API service.

 Note that this is not a complete list.